OwenCookman/owen-webdev/README.md

 ### Wireframes

 Please click [here](wireframes) to view my first draft Wireframes, these were originally made using Balsamiq Mock-ups.

+#### Changes
+The 'About Me' page and 'What I do' page were later combined on to the index page as this would be the landing point where this information could be displayed to sell myself as a developer rather than having two small seperate pages.

 ## Features